 You’re already interpreting things you don’t truly understand, and ascribing motives to others that you don’t really know exist, aren’t you?
 So why not make them help you?
 Why not put them in your favor?
 You would be a fool not to do so.

 I recall going to a party a couple years ago, where some SERIOUS drama unfolded.
-I discussed this briefly in a video, but what happened is I ran into a girl I’d fucked before.
+I discussed this briefly in a video (before my YouTube channel was banned), but what happened is I ran into a girl I’d fucked before.
 She discovered I have this blog, and because she was a super SJW-type, she flew off the fucking handle.

 She berated me, called me a piece of shit, told me that I was an asshole…the works.
 She was yelling at me in the middle of the party, and then when I opened my mouth to simply say “I’m not sexist,” she smacked me in the fucking face and stormed off.